winglang/ocix/ocix/resources/queue.md

 inflight purge(): void
 ```

-Remove all messages from the queue.
+Remove all messages from the `Queue`.

 ##### `push` <a id="push"></a>